William O'Neal (informant)

 After his role was revealed in 1973, O'Neal was relocated to California under the Federal Witness Protection Program and given a new identity.
 In 1984, he secretly returned to Chicago.
 He was interviewed in 1989 about his informancy, for the second part of the documentary series Eyes on the Prize.
-The night the first episode aired, January 15, 1990, O'Neal committed suicide.
+On the night the first episode aired, January 15, 1990, O'Neal died by suicide.
 His own episode was broadcast on February 19, 1990.

 Biography

-William O'Neal was born and grew up in Chicago, and had gotten into trouble with the law as a teenager.
+William O'Neal was born and grew up in Chicago, and got into trouble with the law as a teenager.
 In 1967, when he was about 18 years old, he was caught by FBI agent Roy Martin Mitchell, who had tracked O'Neal down for stealing a car and driving it across state lines to Michigan.

-In 1968 the FBI offered him a deal: in exchange for having his felony charges dropped and receiving a monthly stipend, O'Neal agreed to infiltrate the Panthers as a counterintelligence operative, or informant.
-The FBI had been conducting their illegal COINTELPRO operation since the mid-1950s, expanding their efforts against communists to include black civil rights activists.
-By 1966 they were attempting to infiltrate and undermine black nationalist movements such as the Black Panthers and discredit black civil rights leaders.
+In 1968 the FBI offered O'Neal a deal: in exchange for having his felony charges dropped and receiving a monthly stipend, O'Neal would agree to infiltrate the Panthers as a counterintelligence operative (informant).
+The FBI had been conducting its illegal COINTELPRO operation since the mid-1950s, expanding their efforts against communists to include black civil rights activists.
+By 1966, it was attempting to infiltrate and undermine black nationalist movements, such as the Black Panthers, and discredit black civil rights leaders.
 The targeting of the Black Panther Party was heightened due to its adherence to Marxism-Leninism.

 O'Neal soon established himself with Fred Hampton, who was 20 years old at the time.
-O'Neal was assigned as one of the heads for the Black Panther leader's security, and had keys to several Panther headquarters and safe houses.
+O'Neal was assigned as one of the heads of the Black Panther leader's security, and had keys to several Panther headquarters and safe houses.

 In 1969 Hampton was working on the Rainbow Coalition, an alliance among gangs and minority groups in Chicago, and the FBI and police became increasingly concerned about his activities and growing political power.
-That summer, the police raided Panther offices, arrested several members, and burned the building down.
-The FBI required O'Neal to give them a drawing to show the layout of Hampton's apartment on Monroe Street in the West Side, where the Panthers often gathered, so they could prepare a raid.
+That summer, police raided Panther offices, arrested several members, and burned the building down.
+The FBI required O'Neal to give them a drawing to show the layout of Hampton's apartment on Monroe Street in the West Side, where the Panthers often gathered, so it could prepare a raid.